What happens after being charged?

 Understanding the criminal court process in Australia after charges

 When you are charged by police, a series of formal steps typically follows.
 This process is designed to protect your rights, establish facts, and determine whether criminal charges proceed to trial.
-Understanding what happens at each stage can help you prepare and make informed decisions.
+Information about what happens at each stage is something people often find useful when considering their circumstances.

 After being charged, you will usually be required to attend a first court appearance.
 This is your initial appearance before a magistrate or judge, where the court confirms the charges, explains your rights, and addresses practical matters such as bail.
 At this stage, you may also have the opportunity to apply for bail or discuss legal representation options.

-It's important to understand that the court system has checks and balances built in.
+The court system generally has checks and balances built in.
 For example, bail requirements exist to balance the presumption of innocence with public safety concerns.
 Similarly, the mention hearing stage allows both the prosecution and defence to prepare their cases properly, reducing delays and ensuring fairness.

 Key points